Italy accelerates bad bank plan to tackle sour loans problem

 "Giving banks a gift is out of the question," Sandro Gozi, cabinet undersecretary said this week.

-Italy's top two lenders, Intesa Sanpaolo (ISP.MI) and UniCredit (CRDI.MI), are also resisting the plan.
+Italy's top two lenders, Intesa Sanpaolo and UniCredit, are also resisting the plan.
 They don't want the stigma of being associated with a state-backed plan.
 And if the loans turn positive, they want to reap the benefits directly.
 Unicredit recently sold 2.4 billion euros of non-performing loans to U.S. investment firm Fortress.

 STATE GUARANTEES